 Online gaming addiction is real.
 Minecraft addiction is real.
 Your child’s screen habit probably started out innocently enough.
 Over time it may have escalated to a level that pits you against each other and threatens the joy and connection in your relationship.

-Online gaming addiction is real.
-If you read the post about creative ways to nurture healthy boundaries around screen time for younger children, you may be shaking your head saying, “My kid is beyond that point…he is addicted.”
+Maybe you read the post about creative ways to nurture healthy boundaries around screen time for younger children, and now you’re shaking your head saying, “My kid is beyond that point…he is addicted.”

 - Child frequently thinks and talks about games when not playing – life is focused on the games.